marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Strategic Areas of ALZ Consulting Value.md

         *   Decide between using built-in roles or creating custom roles tailored to specific needs.

-    *   **Reference**: Microsoft recommends using Azure RBAC to manage administrative access, ensuring users have only the roles required for their activities .[Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access-landing-zones?utm_source=chatgpt.com)
+    *   **Reference**: Microsoft recommends using Azure RBAC to manage administrative access, ensuring users have only the roles required for their activities.

 2.  **Integration with Identity Management**